scaarup/aula/README.md

 This is a custom component for Home Assistant to integrate Aula.
 It is very much based on the great work by @JBoye at https://github.com/JBoye/HA-Aula.
 However this "rewrite" comes with new features like:

 - Installable/updatable via HACS
+- "Ugeplaner"

+  As they can be quite large in size, we save these as html, which can be included in your dashboard via the webpage card.
 - School schedules as Home Assistant calendars.
 One calendar entity per child.
 Teacher initials are displayed and substitute teacher is highlighted with full name.